-10.03 Walkways
+10.05 Walkways

 - A. Walkways for normal rooftop traffic can be constructed from one or more layers of RUBEROID® membrane.
-These types of walkways are not intended for plaza deck or patio-type use. - B. For normal-to-moderate traffic conditions, fully adhere one layer of RUBEROID® Mop Granule or Mop Plus Granule FR in a uniform application of MatrixTM 102 SBS Adhesive.
-Install walkways over the completed field plies prior to application of final surfacing. - C. For heavier traffic conditions, such as around rooftop equipment, hatches, and doorways, construct a two-ply walkpad from RUBEROID® membranes with the use of an additional layer of smooth-surfaced RUBEROID® Mop Smooth 1.5 as the first ply in the walkpad assembly. - D. Walkway sections should be no longer than 10' (3 m), with a 6" (152 mm) minimum gap between each section to allow for drainage. - E. Surface the roof area around and between the walkway sections if additional surfacing is added to the completed membrane.
+These types of walkways are not intended for plaza deck or patio-type use. - B. For normal-to-moderate traffic conditions, torch-apply one layer of RUBEROID® Torch Granule, or fully adhere one ply of RUBEROID® Mop Granule or RUBEROID® Mop Granule FR Plus in a solid mopping of asphalt or application of Matrix® 102 SBS Membrane Adhesive.
+Install walkways over the completed field plies prior to application of final surfacing.

+- C. For heavier traffic conditions, such as around rooftop equipment, hatches, and doorways, a two-ply walkpad can be constructed from RUBEROID® membranes with the use of an additional layer of smooth-surfaced RUBEROID® Torch Smooth or RUBEROID® Mop Smooth 1.5 as the first ply in the respective walkpad assembly. - D. Walkway sections should be no longer than 10' (3 m), with a 6" (152 mm) minimum gap between each section to allow for drainage. - E. Surface the roof area around and between the walkway sections if additional surfacing is added to the completed membrane.